 It is something so many of us deal with, especially entrepreneurs.
 In the world of business, so many people feel like they have to have all the answers.
-When we don’t have all the answers we let the voice of doubt and feelings of imposter syndrome seep in.
+When we don’t have all the answers we let the voice of doubt and feelings of impostor syndrome seep in.
 That voice of doubt sometimes speaks pretty loud, telling us we are fakes, frauds, and inadequate.

 But before we go any further let’s just make sure we are all on the same page and understand what we are talking about here.
 Here is the definition…

-Psychotherapist and relationship expert Kelly Flannigan Bos, of www.kellybos.com, explains imposter syndrome.
+Psychotherapist and relationship expert Kelly Flannigan Bos, of www.kellybos.com, explains impostor syndrome.
 “It comes from a negative internal belief that says you aren’t worthy or you don’t measure up.
 You discount your successes with the thought that you got lucky or faked your way through it”, says Bos Flannagan.

 Fake.
 Fraud.
-Yup, those are the words that really are at the heart of imposter syndrome.
+Yup, those are the words that really are at the heart of impostor syndrome.
 We feel like we are a fraud and that we don’t have all the answers when it comes to our businesses.

 “It is important to work through your self-defeating beliefs by finding new positive beliefs.
 The key here is finding ones you believe in,” says Flannigan Bos.

 I often feel the best advice and tips come from people in our own communities.
-So I decided to ask some of the entrepreneurs I respect about how they overcome imposter syndrome in their own lives to embrace their awesomeness in business.
+So I decided to ask some of the entrepreneurs I respect about how they overcome impostor syndrome in their own lives to embrace their awesomeness in business.

 Lydia Di Francesco, Wellness Consultant Fit + Healthy 365

-“My top tip for getting past imposter syndrome is to be mindful of who you follow on social media and avoid consuming too much of your competitors’ messaging.
+“My top tip for getting past impostor syndrome is to be mindful of who you follow on social media and avoid consuming too much of your competitors’ messaging.
 It’s helpful to be inspired or to learn from others, but when you start to feel “less than” or bad about yourself when viewing someone’s content, it’s time to stop following them.
 Focus on the excellent content you provide and how YOU are able to help others.”

 Lara Wellman, Business Coach For Small Business Owners

 “The first thing to remember is that pretty much everyone doubts themselves.
 No matter how successful someone seems, there are days when they’re asking themselves “why am I even doing this?” or “Maybe I should go get a regular job.”
-Doubt, fears, and imposter syndrome are part of most of our entrepreneur journeys.
+Doubt, fears, and impostor syndrome are part of most of our entrepreneur journeys.
 When you know to expect it’ll hit you from time to time, you know not to let it take control and convince you to stop taking action.

 When you’re feeling stuck in that “who am I to …..” zone, call in your entrepreneurial support network.
 Whether it’s a friend, a coach, or someone you’ve partnered with through a program/accountability partner, find someone you can talk to when you’re feeling down and discouraged.
 Think about what you would say to them if they were feeling that way and know that they’ll have the same words of encouragement for you.
 Having your community and being willing to use them to pull you up when you’re feeling down can make all the difference.”